 The MV&E group also plans to conduct a review of project sites that are installed and completed each month as part of the SBDI Program effort.
 Each project is reviewed to assess the reasonableness of its projected energy savings, against its account usage history over the prior 24 month period.
-Projects that exhibit a savings to usage ratio ("S/U") of greater than 50 % are flagged for follow-up; those with an S/U 100 % or higher are flagged for potential site visits.
+Projects that exhibit a savings to usage ratio (S/U) of greater than 50 %; 100 % or higher are flagged for potential site visits.
 Sites chosen for site visits will be surveyed by a member or our M&V contractor, along with a member of the MV&E staff.
 The site visit will review installed fixture counts, fixture types, along with other installed equipment.
-The survey will also probe building / business owners for the operating characteristics of their business or facility, to judge if operating hours of the facility were applied properly from the NYS Technical Manual or whether they utilized self reported operating hours.
-Another function of the site visit will be to assess whether the correct customer account was utilized in instances where customer businesses have multiple accounts present.
+The survey will also probe building / business owners for the operating characteristic of their business or facility, to judge if operating hours of the facility were applied properly from the NYS Technical Manual or whether they utilized self reported operating hours.
+Another function of the site visit will be to assess whether the correct customer account was utilized; (in instances where customer businesses have multiple accounts present.)

-The effort described above is in addition to the programmatic Quality Assurance and Quality Control (QA/QC) effort randomly conducted shortly after energy conservation measures are installed.
+The effort described above is in addition to the programmatic QA/QC effort randomly conducted shortly after energy conservation measures are installed.